-Deploying ToolJet on Azure container apps
+Deploying ToolJet on Azure Container Apps

-To enable ToolJet AI features in your ToolJet deployment, whitelist https://api-gateway.tooljet.ai.
+To use ToolJet AI features in your deployment, make sure to whitelist https://api-gateway.tooljet.ai and https://python-server.tooljet.ai in your network settings.

 Please note that you need to set up a PostgreSQL database manually to be used by ToolJet.

-Deploying ToolJet application
+Deploying ToolJet Application

 -